 We've had several veterans report that they've waited at step 2 for months just to get forms sent to them from VAC.
-Since no one is measuring wait times, outside of the two areas mentioned above, a delay in sending veterans the forms needed to begin the process unnecessarily adds to the already lengthy wait times for veterans.
-It's important to note that VAC does not begin count wait times until the veteran returns the completed forms.
+Any delay in sending veterans the forms needed to begin the process, unnecessarily adds to the already lengthy wait times from the veteran's perspective.
 This practice needs to stop!